Surveillance camera on a pole, blue sky.

 Recommend adjusting the recorders network settings to include the following DNS servers…

-Preferred DNS = 4.2.2.1 instead of default gateway
+Preferred DNS = 4.2.2.1 instead of gateway

 Alternate DNS = 8.8.8.8